apereo/cas/docs/cas-server-documentation/ux/User-Interface-Customization-Themes.md

 }
 ```

+Values can use the [Spring Expression Language](../configuration/Configuration-Spring-Expressions.html) syntax.

 ## Themed Views

 CAS can also utilize a service's associated theme to selectively choose which set of UI views will be used to generate the standard views (`casLoginView.html`, etc).
 This is specially useful in cases where the set of pages for a theme that are targeted for a different type of audience are entirely different structurally that using a simple theme is not practical to augment the default views.
 In such cases, new view pages may be required.